As you may know, one type of workers' compensation permanency award is a schedule loss of use award, a lump sum benefit

 meniscal tears that result in a substantial range of motion loss.

-Over the Labor Day weekend, the Board proposed shocking new guidelines.
-The proposed guidelines go so much farther than the
+In Fall of 2017, the Board proposed shocking new guidelines, which later went into effect beginning January of 2018.
+The guidelines go so much farther than the

 legislative mandate to account for medical advancements.
 The new guidelines reduce the value of almost every extremity injury.

-Not only do the proposed guidelines seek to reduce the value of joint replacements, but they also seek to extinguish the award
+Not only do these guidelines seek to reduce the value of joint replacements, but they also seek to extinguish the award

-of motion loss, the proposed guidelines may award nothing for the very same injury and outcome!
+of motion loss, the new guidelines may award nothing for the very same injury and outcome!
 That’s right, nothing at all even

 if the injured worker has the same permanent functional loss.
 But that’s not all.
 After decades of insisting that an injured